I Am Taniya :: Creating Confidence

 Do you think eye screenings, like the one at my school, help increase or decrease this fraction?
 Why?

 And here’s a BIG question if you’re ready for it.
 It’s going to require some research in one of the sources linked above!
 What is the impact of a pair of glasses?
 What are the different ways you can quantify that?

 Now that I have eyeglasses, so much has improved!
 Let me think of some examples… well, I can follow along with the facial expressions and movements during dance practice again.
 I can see the blackboard clearly.
 I can sit straight during exams and keep my paper at the right distance.
 It feels great!
 I feel confidence in so many ways!

 Learning ObjectivesStudents will learn about many topics, including: Fractions as division, Multiplying fractions and whole numbers, and Fractions.

-(Lead your class in stretching exercises before starting the lesson—either look some up before class, or you can make up your own with your students!)
+(Lead your class in stretching exercises before starting this lesson about confidence — either look some up before class, or you can make up your own with your students!
+Or this breathing exercise.)

-Encourage students to keep a confidence journal, where thy can write down at least one thing they value about themselves and also someone else each day.
-Tell students they can share the compliment they wrote about another person with them to help that person develop even more confidence too!
+Encourage students to keep a confidence journal: a place for students to write down at least one thing they value about themselves and someone else each day.
+A way to build confidence.
+Tell students they can share the compliment they wrote about another person with them to help that person develop even more confidence, too!